unicode-org/icu4x/ffi/diplomat/wasm/icu4x/docs/datetime_ffi.rst

         Creates a new :js:class:`ICU4XDateTime` representing the ISO date and time given but in a given calendar

-        See the `Rust documentation for new_iso_datetime <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.DateTime.html#method.new_iso_datetime>`__ for more information.
+        See the `Rust documentation for new_from_iso <https://unicode-org.github.io/icu4x-docs/doc/icu/struct.DateTime.html#method.new_from_iso>`__ for more information.

     .. js:staticfunction:: try_new_from_codes_in_calendar(era_code, year, month_code, day, hour, minute, second, nanosecond, calendar)

-        Creates a new :js:class:`ICU4XDateTime` representing the ISO date and time given but in a given calendar
+        Creates a new :js:class:`ICU4XDateTime` from the given codes, which are interpreted in the given calendar system

         See the `Rust documentation for new_from_codes <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.DateTime.html#method.new_from_codes>`__ for more information.